intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ![Advanced menue expanded](enable-boost-expanded.png)

+#### Optional: Using screen

+Since conference WiFi is unpredictable, you may wish to use (screen)[https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/].
+This will allow you to re-connect your terminal session in another connection

 ### Setting up your instance & clusters

 While there are many ways to set up Kubeflow, in the interest of spead we will start with using a fast setup script in this directory (`fast_setup.sh`).